 If you were dumped, you could be experiencing frustration attraction - a condition coined by biological anthropologist and love guru Helen Fisher.
 Frustration attraction is an intense, obsessive desire to be with a former partner.

 You might be replaying all the good parts of the relationship in your mind, further fueling the desperation to get back together with your ex.
 You might even be tempted to contact their friends and family members.

 If you’re contemplating calling your ex multiple times a day or driving by their new place of work, don’t do it.

-Instead, allow yourself time to grieve and gain perspective by making use of the no-contact rule.
+Instead, allow yourself time to grieve and gain perspective by making use of the power of silence after a breakup.
 Experts recommend a no-contact period of anywhere between 30 and 90 days to get over the negative emotions of a breakup.

 Anxiety and fear

 Moving on after a breakup can be scary.
 Is the prospect of moving on causing you fear or anxiety?
 Maybe you've been ghosted a few times or come across a few tinder swindlers.

 Perhaps you've been with your partner so long that you can't imagine life without them.
 Whatever the case may be, make sure it isn't fear or anxiety pushing you to give your ex a second chance.